Evanbowl/Legacy-SMG2-Project-Template/README.md

 # Legacy-SMG2-Project-Template
 Aurum's SMG2 Project Template with some of the unused additions, ideas, and concepts returned.

-This has the currently unused source "PowerStarChanceBGM".
+This has the currently unused sources "PowerStarChanceBGM" and "SuperSpinDriverEmpty".
-This is a hardcoded table that can be edited to remove the Star Chance BGM when a star spawns.

 The /include directory isn't complete, and must be merged with the original Project Template's code. https://github.com/SunakazeKun/SMG2-Project-Template